What you need to learn about filing a petition for change of name

 Persons 18 and older seeking

-to change their name may do so by filing a Petition for Change of Name.
+to change their name may do so by filing a Petition for Change of Name (For Adult Individual) (CAFC401).
 The

 live, why you are seeking the change and whether the name change is being made

 in good faith and without intent to defraud creditors.
-This form is available
+The forms you will need are available

-file a Petition for Change of Name for a modest fee.
+file a Petition for Change of Name (For Adult Individual) (CAFC401) for a modest fee.
 If you have limited money

 to spend, you may also ask a lawyer to help you with part of the process, such as